When is the next race?

 What is the race cut-off time?

-The road closures will be lifted from each section in turn based on an 11:00 finish time.
+The road closures will be lifted from each section in turn based on an 11:00 finish time (90 minute run time).
 Marshals on the road will be stood down and normal rules of the road will apply.
 You will be expected to become a "prudent pedestrian" once road closures are lifted.

 Can I wear an iPod or music player?